olgatwerdowska/CostCountOnline/README.md

 ## FUNCTIONAL

- >Registration of checks, amounts and dates
+ >Registration of checks, amounts, and dates

  >List of checks and receipts